 If you're a fan of apple pie, then you'll love this skillet apple crisp.
 To me, the best part is the sweet, crispy buttery topping.
 Wait, maybe my favorite part is the sweet and tart apple filling with those wonderful spices.
 Well, seems I love this recipe inside and out and I hope you do, too.

-Fresh sliced apples tossed with real maple syrup, pure apple juice, cinnamon, allspice, and fresh thyme leaves baked with a sweet oatmeal, honey, and almond topping!
+Fresh sliced apples tossed with real maple syrup, no-sugar-added apple juice, cinnamon, allspice, and fresh thyme leaves topped with a sweet and crispy oatmeal, honey, and almond topping!
 Baked in a cast iron skillet for the ultimate comfort food experience.

-One taste of this delicious dessert and you’ve won’t believe it is both gluten and refined sugar-free.
+Naturally Sweetened - One taste of this delicious dessert and you’ve won’t believe it is both gluten and refined sugar-free.
 Fresh thyme adds a delicate savory hint to the sweetness of this classic recipe.
-This old fashioned apple crisp recipe is popular any time of the year since apples are readily available year round.
-Serve with coffee or a cold glass of milk!

 Choose firm apples, such as Granny Smith or Pink Lady, for this recipe.
 These varieties will hold up well to the heat of baking without turning to mush.

 Easy pantry ingredients make this skillet apple crisp a cinch to make!

 Apples - as stated above, Granny Smith or Pink Lady will give you the best flavor and texture!

 Lemon juice - add this to prevent the apples from turning brown and to enhance the apple flavor.

 Maple syrup - the syrup provides natural sweetness; plus, the flavor is fantastic.